 |Author:||michelletabnick [ Wed Nov 17, 2010 9:04 pm ]|

 |Post subject:||The Colonial Nutcracker|

 Michelle Brandon Tabnick, Publicist, 646-765-4773

 Rick Berubé, Director of Marketing & Communications, 718-951-4600 x22

 THE COLONIAL NUTCRACKER

-Brooklyn Center for the Performing Arts at Brooklyn College (BCBC) continues its 2013-2014 season with its annual holiday performance of Dance Theatre in Westchester’s The Colonial Nutcracker on Sunday, December 15, 2013 at 2pm.
-Tickets are $10 each, and can be purchased by phone at 718-951-4500 (Tues-Sat, 1pm-6pm), or online at http://www.BrooklynCenterOnline.org
+Brooklyn Center for the Performing Arts at Brooklyn College continues its 2010-2011 Target FamilyFun series with its annual holiday presentation of Dance Theatre in Westchester’s The Colonial Nutcracker on Sunday, December 12, 2010 at 2pm.

 About Dance Theatre in Westchester